 - Factors Affecting Mattress Life

-- Hidden Truth Of Warranty You Should Know
+- Hidden Truth Of Warranties You Should Know

 Planning to buy a new mattress?
 Allocating budget based upon the fact: how long does a mattress last?
 It may not be a big factor as you may be thinking.
 Read on to know why.

 As per recent data, the average lifespan of the mattress is 10+ years now.
 There has been a steady shift in this number in the last 5 years.
-It used to be 7-8 years.
-Now it is 10 years.
+Mattress lifespan use to be 7-8 years and has gone up now.
 And the number of years is expected to increase further.

-The manufacturers are providing 10-15 years to a lifetime warranty.
+The manufacturers are providing 10-20 years to a lifetime warranty.
 Can you expect a bed to last longer if the mattress has a longer warranty coverage?
-Maybe not.
+And more importantly

 Let us first list down frequently asked a question about the longevity of various mattress types.